vallettea/koala/README.md

 Koala parses an Excel workbook and creates a network of all the cells with their dependencies.
 It is then possible to change any value of a node and recompute all the depending cells.

+You can read more on the origins of Koala [here](doc/presentation.md).
+If you are looking for ways to contribute, you can get started [here](doc/contribute.md).

 ## Get started

 ### Installation ###